Ikramelfrnani/ecovidanord/README.md

-# EcoVidaNord
+# Ecovidanord

 ![EcoVidaNord Website Preview](./public/images/ecovida1.png)

-A professional showcase website for EcoVidaNord cooperative, specializing in industrial waste management solutions.
+A professional showcase website for Ecovidanord cooperative, specializing in industrial waste management solutions.

 ##  Description

-EcoVidaNord is a vitrine website presenting the cooperative dedicated to sustainable industrial waste management.
+Ecovidanord is a vitrine website presenting the cooperative dedicated to sustainable industrial waste management.
 The platform highlights the crucial importance of proper industrial waste handling and showcases the cooperative's services, processes, and expertise in environmental preservation.

 ##  Live Demo